san antonio real estate inspection

 In many states, the seller must have a septic system inspected before selling a home.
 This inspection ensures that the system is working correctly so that the buyer and their family can use the system safely.
 A broken septic system can leak and even get the residents sick.
 Usually, the inspector needs to be licensed.

 Many people forget about their septic systems and only have them inspected when selling a home.
-However, a septic system needs to be pumped every couple of years.
+However, a septic system needs to be cleaned and pumped every couple of years.
 It should also be inspected regularly – at least every three years, but annually is ideal.
 A broken septic system can result in massive bills, so it’s in your best interest to catch any problems as early as possible.

 A good septic inspector will check every part of your system for potential damage and will be able to help you plan for any necessary repairs or maintenance.
 Most likely, they will want to inspect the system while it is full – so don’t have the tank pumped before your inspection unless the inspector specifically requested you to do so.